-Yet, despite this being just 15 months away, there are still an alarming number of businesses who have not taken a single step forward in preparing for GDPR, and have no idea of the impact it will have upon them.
+Yet there are still an alarming number of businesses who have not taken a single step forward in preparing for GDPR, and have no idea of the impact it will have upon them.

 A recent study by Veritas Technologies has revealed that over half of businesses have not even began any work on meeting minimum GDPR compliance standards.
 This goes hand in hand with an independent survey commissioned by NetSkope, showing that only 1 in 3 British adults are aware of GDPR and over 70% of workers have not yet been informed of this regulation by their employers.

 Currently, under the Data Protection Act (DPA), failure to comply with data protection rules can lead to firms being fined a maximum of £500,000, with the highest to date being around £400,000.
 However, when GDPR comes into effect, penalties will be much tougher and will result in firms potentially being fined 4% of their annual global turnover or EUR 20 million, whichever is the highest.